pessolato/pessolato.github.io/content/posts/go-str-map-microbench/index.md

 This optimization for `int32` made the rune-based implementation significantly faster, despite the overhead of rune decoding.

-I then implemented two more functions—one using `map[int16]int` and another that iterated through bytes but cast them to `rune` as keys:
+I then implemented two more functions, still iterating through bytes but casting them to `int16` and `rune` as keys:

 ```go
 func CountNucleotidesByByteIndexAsRune(dna string) map[rune]int {